GabeScott/standard-works-vault/General Conference/1984 October - Spiritual Power.md

 # Spiritual Power

-*By Devere Harris - Of the First Quorum of the Seventy*
+By Elder Devere Harris - *Of the First Quorum of the Seventy*

 *Given in the October session of the 1984 General Conference*